 Prospective homeowners do not fare much better than those seeking rentals.
-Sales prices for homes in Sonoma County have steadily increased since the end of the recession, and have now well-surpassed the 2005 pre-recession peak of \$535,000.
+Sales prices for homes in Sonoma County have steadily increased since the end of the recession and have now well-surpassed the 2005 pre-recession peak of \$535,000.
+The California Association of Realtors cites the average median home price in Sonoma County is now \$715,000 as of November 2020.
 According to Corelogic, an Irvine-based company which collects consumer, financial, and property data, Sonoma County home prices are increasing at a rate almost double the national average from February 2017 to February 2018.
-The North Bay Business Journal reported that as of the fourth quarter of 2017, only 23% of residents in Sonoma County could afford to purchase a median-priced home.
+The California Association of Realtors 2020 Third Quarter California Housing Affordability Report shows only 29% of residents in Sonoma County could afford to purchase a median-priced home.